rebcabin/tangledown/README.md

 The code in noweb `openers` has two `block` tags that refer to the nowebs of the regexes defined above, namely `left_justified_regexes` and `anywhere_regexes`.
 After Tangledown substitutes the contents of the nowebs, the code becomes valid Python and you can run it.
 When you run it, it proves that we can recognize all the various kinds of tags.
 We leave the regexes themselves as global pseudo-constants so that they're easy to test and to use in the body of the code.

+The code in `hello_world.ipynb` (after you have Paired a Notebook with the Markdown File) runs this test as its last act to check that `tangledown.py` was correctly tangled from `README.md`

 Notice the special treatment for block ends, which will usually be on the same lines as their block tags, but not necessarily so.